Sydney Craniosacral Centre

 Often there has been a stressful event that precipitated the symptom(s) either recently, but more often than not, from a long time ago that is only coming to the surface now, triggered by a recent event.
 Our body unconsciously remembers and can react to a new stimulus in the same way it did to a previous event, as every situation builds upon each other.
 As a client of mine said when she realised during a treatment how 2 seemingly unrelated events, were linked and contributed to her pain: "Different set of circumstances, but with the same distinct flavour".
 Her body was reacting based on the initial past event instead of the present.
 Work stress, family stress, loss of a job, a break-up, abuse, neglect, childhood wounds, emotional issues, we record and store all those events in our subconscious mind.
 If they are attached with a certain amount of stress, signals are received through the nervous system, which will alert the endocrine system to increase adrenaline and cortisol, which suppresses the immune system and here lies a fertile ground for inflammation, allergies, fatigue, aches and pain without us often even being aware of it.

-Many people deal with their stresses and symptoms through exercise and/or diet, which is recommended.
+Many people deal with their stresses and symptoms through exercise and/or diet, which is 100% recommended for better brain health.
 If you have ongoing chronic problems, most people are not always aware that physical symptoms can have a mental, emotional component but prefer to see it as purely a mechanical problem.
-Thoughts and emotions impact your physiology - bottom-line.
+Thoughts and emotions directly impact your physiology - bottom-line.

-Addressing the mechanical, physical symptom first, some are indeed just purely physical, a tight shoulder is a tight shoulder and if warranted and with chronic problems, I look at potential underlying cause(s).
+I always address the mechanical, physical symptom first, some are indeed just purely physical, a tight shoulder is just a tight shoulder but if warranted and with chronic problems, I look at potential underlying cause(s), treating the why instead of the what.
 During treatments, my hands are often met with overwhelmed nervous systems, palatable by oa nerve facilitation (hyper excitability), high buzzing and electrical loops and fast craniosacral rhythms.
-We may explore factors and emotions that have deregulated the feedback loop in the body and impacted the nervous system in a holistic body-mind way.
+We may explore factors and emotions that have deregulated the feedback loop in the body and have impacted the nervous system in a holistic body-mind way.
 Cranio works with the nervous system as a way to improve health so homeostatic balance can be regained and all systems can be integrated.

 Benefits of CST